The Thyristor Supply Unit contains two

 decreased and that the heat dissipation capacity the

 resistor sufficient for the drive application.
-The converter hardware compatible with

 Harmonic content remains extremely low due DTC

 control and LCL filtering.
-The control performance excel
+12-pulse bridge

 configuration can implemented with two thyristor